TUIlmenauAMS/FilterBanks_FastPythonImplementation_Classes/README.md

 The advantages of the fast implementation are:

-fastest implementation without the need of specialized hardware low memory requirement for filtering and signal processing real time processing, one signal block goes in, one signal block comes out
+* fastest implementation without the need of specialized hardware
+* low memory requirement for filtering and signal processing
+* real time processing, one signal block goes in, one signal block comes out

+For the theoretical background see the book:

+Gerald Schuller: "Filter Banks and Audio Coding - Compressing Audio Signals Using Python", Springer 2020,
+ISBN: 978-3-030-51249-1 (e-book)
+ISBN: 978-3-030-51251-4 (softcover or hardcover)

 The file "pyrecplayfastLDFB_classes.py" contains the filter bank functions and objects (classes).
 If run on its own, with